 The camp was built by the U.S. military and was set up along the floodplains of Honouliuli Gulch, just south of the project area (Figure 20) on land leased by the Oahu Sugar Company from Campbell Estate (Burton and Farrell 2011).
 The camp "was designed to encompass up to 160 acres, with facilities for approximately 3,000 prisoners of war and civilian internees" and the "Army cleared trees and grass in the densely vegetated valley at Honouliuli to enhance security" (Burton and Farrell 2011:46).
 Honouliuli served as a base camp and a point of transfer for POW.
-The camp was also known by other names including Alien Internment Camp and later POW Compound Number 6, however, internees referred to it as Jigoku-Dani ("Hell Valley") because of its secluded location and often internees were separated, and civilian Japanese Americans were separated from German Americans" (Nye in Farrell 2017:25).
+The camp was also known by other names including Alien Internment Camp and later POW Compound Number 6, however, internees referred to it as Jigoku-Dani ("Hell Valley") because of its secluded location and often intense heat (Farrell 2017).
+"Honouliuli was divided into several compounds, so that prisoners of war and civilian internees were separated, and civilian Japanese Americans were separated from German Americans" (Nye in Farrell 2017:25).
 While there are no clear record of the number of individuals that were housed at the camp, it has been estimated that by 1945, the "prisoner population at Honouliuli may have reached 4,000 or more" thus exceeding the planned capacity (Falgout in Farrell 2017).